Chapter III · revised 28 April 2026

-According to Bureau of Labor Statistics data, 62% of business partnerships fail within 5 years, with disagreements over roles and finances as the leading cause.
-A multi-member operating agreement puts every decision, every dollar, and every exit scenario in writing before problems arise.
+Per the Bureau of Labor Statistics, 62% of business partnerships fail within five years, with disagreement over roles and finances cited as the leading cause.
+A multi-member operating agreement places every decision, every dollar, and every exit scenario in writing before the dispute arises.

 Ownership Percentages: Getting the Split Right

-Capital contributionMember investing more cash gets larger share+10% to +40% depending on amount relative to total
+Capital contributionMember investing more cash receives a larger share+10% to +40% depending on amount relative to total

-Industry expertiseSubject matter expert, licenses, certifications+5% to +20% for specialized knowledge
+Industry expertiseSubject-matter expert, licences, certifications+5% to +20% for specialised knowledge

-Time commitmentFull-time vs part-time involvementFull-time members typically get +10% to +15%
+Time commitmentFull-time vs part-time involvementFull-time members typically receive +10% to +15%

 Existing business assetsClient list, IP, equipment, inventoryValued at fair market value, converted to equity

-Sweat equityFuture labor commitment in lieu of cashMust be documented with vesting schedule
+Sweat equityFuture labour commitment in lieu of cashMust be documented with vesting schedule (typically 4-year, 1-year cliff)

-Critical Warning: Avoid 50/50 splits unless you have a clear tie-breaking mechanism.
+Avoid 50/50 splits unless you have a clear tie-breaking mechanism.
 A 50/50 LLC with no deadlock resolution is the most common structure that ends in litigation.
-Options include: a neutral advisor with casting vote, a mediator clause that triggers after 30 days of deadlock, or a shotgun buy-sell provision (one member offers to buy out the other at a stated price, and the other must either sell or buy at that same price).
+Options include a neutral advisor with casting vote, a mediator clause that triggers after 30 days of deadlock, or a shotgun buy-sell provision (one member offers to buy the other at a stated price, and the other must either sell or buy at that same price).

 Capital Contributions: Cash, Property, and Sweat Equity

 Document every contribution with precision.
-The IRS requires partnerships (which is how multi-member LLCs are taxed by default) to track capital accounts under Treasury Regulation Section 1.704-1(b).
-Disputes over "who put in what" account for 34% of partnership lawsuits, according to a 2023 study by the American Arbitration Association.
+The IRS requires partnerships (the default federal tax classification for multi-member LLCs) to track capital accounts under Treasury Regulation Section 1.704-1(b).
+Disputes over “who put in what” account for 34% of partnership lawsuits, per a 2023 American Arbitration Association study.
+See Capital Contributions for the full chapter.

 Cash Contributions

-The simplest form.
-Document the exact dollar amount, the date contributed, and the bank account it was deposited into.
-Keep copies of wire transfers, checks, or deposit receipts.
-Contributions are not tax-deductible; they increase your capital account basis.
+Document the exact dollar amount, contribution date, and recipient bank account.
+Retain wire transfers, checks, or deposit receipts.
+Contributions are not tax-deductible; they increase the contributing member's capital account basis.

 Property Contributions

-Contributing equipment, real estate, vehicles, or intellectual property.
-Each asset must be valued at fair market value on the date of contribution.
-For contributions exceeding $5,000 in total value, the IRS requires a qualified independent appraisal (IRC Section 170(f)(11)).
-Attach the appraisal as an exhibit to the operating agreement.
+Equipment, real estate, vehicles, intellectual property.
+Each asset must be valued at fair market value on the contribution date.
+For contributions exceeding $5,000 in total value, the IRS requires a qualified independent appraisal under IRC Section 170(f)(11).
+Attach the appraisal as an exhibit.

 Sweat Equity

-Contributing labor instead of capital.
+Labour in lieu of capital.
 The IRS treats sweat equity as taxable compensation under IRC Section 83.
 The member receiving a profit interest for services must report the fair market value as ordinary income in the year received.
-Use a vesting schedule (typically 3 to 4 years with a 1-year cliff) to protect against early departure.
+Use a vesting schedule (3 to 4 years, 1-year cliff) to protect against early departure.

-Include a provision for additional capital contributions.
-Common approaches: (1) no member is required to contribute additional capital beyond the initial amount; (2) members must contribute additional capital pro-rata when approved by a majority vote; or (3) members who decline additional contribution calls have their ownership diluted proportionally.
-Option 3 is most common in growth-stage LLCs that may need future funding rounds.
+Include a provision governing additional capital.
+Common approaches: (a) no member is required to contribute beyond the initial amount; (b) members must contribute pro-rata when approved by majority vote; or (c) members who decline a capital call have their interest diluted proportionally.
+Option (c) is most common in growth-stage LLCs that may need future funding rounds.

 Profit Distribution: Three Methods Compared

 The most common method.
-A member with 60% ownership gets 60% of net profits.
-Simple to calculate, easy for accountants, and mirrors how most people expect partnerships to work.
+A member with 60% ownership receives 60% of net profits.
+Simple to calculate, easy for accountants, and aligns with the standard partnership expectation.

-Each member gets the same distribution regardless of ownership percentage.
-Used when members contribute different types of value (one provides capital, another provides expertise and labor) and agree that contributions are equally valuable.
+Each member receives the same distribution regardless of ownership percentage.
+Used when members contribute different types of value (capital vs expertise + labour) and agree those contributions are equally valuable.

 Profit splits differ from ownership percentages.
-Common in LLCs where one member manages daily operations (and gets a management fee or higher profit share) while others are passive investors.
-Must comply with IRS "substantial economic effect" rules under Section 704(b).
+Common in LLCs where one member manages daily operations while others are passive.
+Must satisfy the substantial-economic-effect test under Treasury Regulation 1.704-1(b).

 Deadlock Resolution: The Clause You Hope to Never Use

 Deadlock occurs when members with equal or blocking voting power cannot agree on a decision.
-Without a resolution mechanism, the LLC can become paralyzed.
+Without a resolution mechanism the LLC can become paralysed.
 The average deadlocked LLC dispute costs $47,000 in legal fees and takes 14 months to resolve through litigation.
-Here are four proven mechanisms, ranked from least to most aggressive:
+The four mechanisms below are ranked from least to most aggressive.

 Cooling-Off Period (30 Days)